GHADAJUFAIR1/Bootcamps/README.md

 those are the tools I can think of.
 However, going through the model I will come up with mode approaches.

+# TO DO

+- Explore the data and come up with EDA phases then use a model to fit the data.
+- NOTE: the used features may be increased or changed and the model as well.